krloer/ctf_krloer_com/content/writeups/s2g/simplerop/index.md

 Pwning a small binary with sigreturn and multiple syscalls.
  <!--more-->

 This was a very fun challenge during the S2G pwn ctf in the fall of 2023.
-The way I solved this challenge was slightly harder than the intended, however I learned more doing it this way and it was very fun to make it work.
+The way I solved this challenge was slightly harder than the intended, however I learned a lot doing it this way and it was very fun to make it work.

 {{%attachments title="Related files" /%}}